WORDS are my business. I bring more than 50 years’ experience to helping you put the final shine on all your printed, published and spoken material

 My career has ranged from reporting to feature writing, from columnist to editor on everything from trade, technical and professional magazines to mass market publications and daily newspapers in the UK and Australia.
 Duties have embraced reporting, feature writing, commentary and editing.

-I began by doing the hard yards with an old-fashioned apprenticeship as a junior journalist on a venerable English weekly newspaper where everything I wrote was done under the stern gaze of an unforgiving chief reporter.
-Accuracy and attention to the most minor detail were paramount and this hard-learned doctrine has remained with me throughout a career spanning more than fifty years in the UK and Australia.
+I began by doing the hard yards with an old-style apprenticeship as a junior journalist on a venerable English weekly newspaper where everything I wrote was done under the stern gaze of an unforgiving chief reporter.
+Accuracy and attention to the most minor detail were paramount and this hard-learned doctrine has remained with me throughout a broad working life the UK and Australia.

 Specialist writing includes many years as travel editor of The Age and later the Adelaide Advertiser as well as featured food and restaurant writer for magazines and newspapers.

 For several years I held senior editorial production roles at The Age, Cairns Post, the Sun, Sunday Herald and Herald Sun.

 Since setting up Yarraboy Editorial Services in the late 1990s, I have been commissioned by publishing houses and individuals in Australia and the UK to edit book-length manuscripts of fact and fiction ranging across all genres and covering a wide range of topics.
 I have also revised and proofread dissertations and theses for graduate and postgraduate students.

 In October 2008, I passed the inaugural examination of the Institute of Professional Editors (IPEd) to join Australia’s first cohort of fully accredited editors, a qualification that was renewed in 2018.
 I am also an advanced member of the UK’s Chartered Institute of Editing and Proofreading (CIEP).